RabiaaShafiq/RabiaaShafiq/README.md

 ###  Hi There!👋
   I'm Rabia Shafiq from Pakistan.
-  Pursuing a Master's in Bioinformatics, I am passionate about acquiring diverse skills for implementation in the healthcare sector.
+  Pursuing Master's in Bioinformatics, I am passionate about acquiring diverse skills for implementation in the healthcare sector.

 ### 🎓 **Currently Learning:**
   Currently diving into the world of Git, and I must say, it's both exciting and fulfilling.
 Eager to delve deeper and expand my knowledge.